 How do I withdraw?

-After you submit the form, OUA will inform the university that provides the unit of your withdrawal.
+Call our Student Advisors on 1300 899 274 to withdraw from a unit.
+OUA will inform the university that provides the unit of your withdrawal.

 The information below concerns withdrawals for FEE-HELP